op-rs/maili/crates/maili/README.md

 The current MSRV (minimum supported rust version) is 1.81.

-Unlike Alloy, maili may use the latest stable release, to benefit from the latest features.
+Maili may use the latest stable release, to benefit from the latest features.

 The MSRV is not increased automatically, and will be updated only as part of a patch (pre-1.0) or minor (post-1.0) release.